AndreiBarbuOz/uipath-doc-manipulation/README.md

 # Template document manipulation project

-A sample project showcasing the UiPath implementation of a hypotetical scenario: agents fill client information into template excel files.
+A sample project showcasing the UiPath implementation of a hypothetical scenario: agents fill client information into template excel files.
 These files are either sent via email to a specified address, or they are uploaded to a sharepoint site.
 These files are then processed in the backoffice:
 1. the excel files are opened and relevant data is extracted
 2. Some of the fields are used to fill in a template document
 3. The document is saved as a pdf and sent via email to an email address provided in the input excel file